GaloisInc/saw-script/doc/manual/manual.md

   For example, the value `"example"` has type `String`.

 * The "unit" type, written `()` is essentially a placeholder.
 It has only one value, also written `()`.
-Values of type `()` essentially convey no information.
+Values of type `()` convey no information.
 We will show in later sections several cases where this is useful.

 SAWScript also includes some more specialized types which do not have a straightforward counterpart in most other languages.
 These will appear